How to Create Reports with Power BI Service

 OneDrive and SharePoint Integration – Desktop

-Viewing Power BI Files directly within OneDrive for Business and SharePoint allows users to streamline collaboration.
+Viewing Power BI files directly within OneDrive for Business and SharePoint allows users to streamline collaboration.

-Once you’ve clicked on the Power BI file, it opens immeditately in your browser without any need to download.
+Once you’ve clicked on the Power BI file, it opens immediately in your browser without any need to download it.

 Power BI Reports – Desktop and Service